Inner Tooth Infections

 Make sure that you avoid chewing if anesthesia has been used to numb your lips, gums and tongue.
 Injury can result in the hours after the procedure while the anesthetic wears off if you attempt to chew normally.

-Pain and discomfort are normal for several days after your root canal, particularly when you chew.
+Pain and discomfort are normal for several days after your root canal, particularly when you chew and eat.
 Over the counter pain relievers, such as Advil or Tylenol, can help ease your discomfort.
 Rinsing three times a day with warm salt water will also help lessen pain and swelling.
 Dissolve one teaspoon of salt in one cup of warm water, then rinse, swish and spit until you have used the whole cup.

 Please take your antibiotics as prescribed for the duration indicated, even if no signs or symptoms of an infection exist.